How COVID-19 Spreads

 - The virus is most transmissible from individuals who are symptomatic with fever, cough, and/or shortness of breath.
 Asymptomatic individuals may also transmit the virus

-Health Safety Requirements
+Health Safety Guidelines

 These health safety requirements are for all members of the KU community to follow while they are on KU property or affiliated work/travel.

 - If you are exhibiting COVID-19 symptoms, you should not go to any KU facility or property.
-If you believe you have been exposed, or have been identified by health professionals as part of a contact investigation, you must isolate for 14 days.

 - Use disinfectant wipes (provided in all spaces) to clean all personal surfaces.